 If you’d like to use an iCloud Photo link to send pictures to friends and family, but it isn’t working, you’ll want to make sure that the following conditions are met.

-- Make sure you have iOS 12 installed. iCloud Photo link isn’t available in past versions of the mobile operating system.
+- Make sure you have at least iOS 12 installed. iCloud Photo link isn’t available in past versions of the mobile operating system.

 - Double-check that both iCloud Photo Library and Shared Albums are enabled.